HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

-This chapter describes the different architecture descriptions of the resources, profiles and actors identified within the IG.
+This chapter describes the different architecture aspects of the resources, profiles and actors identified within the IG.

 1. [Profiles & Extensions](#profiles) - FHIR Profiles and extensions defined in the IG
 2. [Actors](#actors) - Actors participating in the IG